 There are a couple of ways to make money off of stocks.
 Either you buy low and sell high (we call that appreciation), or you buy and hold, waiting for dividends payments to come in.
 By taking the dividend route, you can buy more shares with the dividends and grow your capital, further increasing dividends payments.
 The longer you stretch this out, the less you are worried about the appreciation of your stock.

 People have made a living out of predicting the rise and fall of stocks.
 They are called fund managers, and they consistently underperform the market indices.
 They try to guess (yes, I said guess) when the stock will be low and buy it, and try to predict the high to sell.
 Do you know what happens when they are wrong?
 Nothing!
 In 2008 a LOT of mutual funds increased their fees because so many people were pulling out of mutual funds.

-When you pick some blue chip stocks that have stood the test of time, you aren’t gambling on appreciation.
+When you pick some blue chip stocks that have stood the test of time (just like in decks by Mason Jones), you aren’t gambling on appreciation.
 Instead, you are investing in the power of the company.

 Only buy companies you know

 Notice how I said investing in the power of the company?
 That is because you shouldn’t buy stock in companies you don’t know a thing about.
 Just because a whole gaggle of people are diving into something (Facebook’s IPO anyone?), doesn’t mean you are catching the low.
 Often when you follow the news, you are late to the game.

 Did I mention dividends?
 Yes, that is the main thrust of this part of my plan, but there is someone out there who HAS stood the test of time in picking stocks: Warren Buffet.
 That’s why when I got my first dividend payout, I bought one share of Berkshire Hathaway B (BRKB).
 He has averaged double the market for the past 40 years.
 No one else has come close.
 His stock doesn’t pay dividends, but he definitely knows how to grow stock value.